 - Quality Ride Time.
 When push comes to shove, quality ride time is always more of a preference than quantity.
 If a short ride outing is planned be sure you stick to the plan.
 Ensure minimal traffic jams (i.e. after dinner rides can often offer up less traffic congestion) plan the route and the time allotted.

-- Planning and organization are key.
-Organization is always the key when you’re time-crunched.
+- Planning and organisation are key.
+Organisation is always the key when you’re time-crunched.
 Get all your gear, route plan, and tank bag packed and laid out ahead of time.
 Just like we often have a ready gym bag for our workouts; hang your jacket/motorcycle suit in a place that’s ready to go.
 That way you won’t infringe on precious ride time by getting ready or deciding which ride pants to wear, etc.

 - Twenty minute buffer.
 Allow 20 extra minutes before your scheduled ride time to allow for circumstances that come up that are beyond your control.
 That way you’ll be more relaxed on your allotted ride day.